Open-Collective-Foundation/docs/how-it-works/financial-contributions/third-party-fundraising-tools-and-benefits/README.md

 #### External PayPal Accounts

-Since initiatives can receive and spend funds via PayPal from within the Open Collective platform, you **should not** set up an external PayPal account for receiving or spending funds.
+Since Collectives can receive and spend funds via PayPal from within the Open Collective platform, you **should not** set up an external PayPal account for receiving or spending funds.
 Please review our [**Outside Accounts Policy**](../../policies/outside-accounts-policy.md) **** for more details.

 #### Amazon Smile

-Unfortunately, OCF cannot direct funds received from Amazon Smile to specific hosted initiatives.
-Initiatives should not use Amazon Smile to raise money for their work.
+Unfortunately, OCF cannot direct funds received from Amazon Smile to specific hosted Collectives.
+Collectives should not use Amazon Smile to raise money for their work.

 ### **Venmo and Cash App**

 Unfortunately, Venmo, Cash App, and other similar services we are aware of do not currently allow nonprofit accounts.
-Therefore, your initiative cannot send (or receive) funds from these sources directly through Open Collective.
+Therefore, your Collective cannot send (or receive) funds from these sources directly through Open Collective.

 In the situation where bank transfer and PayPal are not viable transfer methods, an individual on your team can send funds to the intended recipient via one of these services and then submit for reimbursement.&#x20;